sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 * Run the `pi5cam.py` script, which will open camera preview windows and start recording.
 A .mjpg file will be saved for each video once the recording has finished.

 * (Optional) To convert the .mjpg file to a .mkv file that can be viewed with vlc, open the command terminal and enter the following line, changing the input and output filenames as desired:

+* Note 1: The focus of the cameras will likely need to be manually adjusted for high-quality eye imaging.
+Use the IMX519 key to adjust each camera's focus until an object (e.g. a piece of paper with small text) positioned ~1 mm away from the center of the Fresnel lens of the eyepiece is in sharp focus.

+* Note 2: Since the camera is IR sensitive but still strongly detects red, green, and blue light from the displays, the best eye imaging during VR presentation can be achieved by using the latest godot project which only presents images using the blue and green LEDs of the display, and by performing eye-imaging using only the red channel of the NoIR cameras.

   ```
   ffmpeg -framerate 25 -i input.mjpg -c:v copy -metadata fps=25 output.mkv